-- A Increase median annual earnings of all students by 9%. - B Increase all students who attained the living wage by 9% - 1.
-Increase African American students who attained the living wage by 27% - 2.
-Increase Latinx students who attained the living wage by 23% - 3.
-Increase Pacific Islander students who attained the living wage by 38% - C Increase all student with a job closely related to their field of study by 2%
+- A Increase median annual earnings of all students by 9%. - B Increase all students who attained the living wage by +5 percentage points. - 1.
+Reduce the living wage gap for females by -3 percentage points. - 2.
+Reduce the living wage gap for African Americans by -5 percentage points. - 3.
+Reduce the living wage gap for Latinx by -5 percentage points. - 4.
+Reduce the living wage gap for Pacific Islanders by -5 percentage points. - C Increase the number of students employed in their field of study by +2 percentage points.

 The Chancellor's Vision for Success goals are no doubt ambitious.
-Setting metrics locally gave the Foothill an opportunity to think about how individual colleges can enact change that will ultimately make impacts statewide.
-Similarly, setting individual and department goals can help us collectively achieve equity as a college.
+Setting metrics locally gave Foothill an opportunity to think about how individual colleges can enact change that will have statewide impact.
+Similarly, setting evidence-based, achievable, and tangible individual and department goals can help us collectively achieve equity as a college.